covenant-org/luminary/isaac_sim_lab/reports.md

 # 16/04/2025
 @VicmanGT
 - Divided humanoid simulation file into modules for more comfortable development
-- Added named paratemer to script to select the model to use (rfde or yolo)
+- Added named paratemer to script to select the model to use (rf-dert or yolo)
 - IsaacSim code stop working in local computer
 - Got same error as in the 8/04/2025 but the procedure didn't work now
 - Not custom humanoids simulation app or any of the examples are running: